wwuoti/blog/src/posts/blog/reaper-wayland.md

 I have `output DP-1 scale 1.2`  in my Sway config.
 To make matters even more complicated, I also have `Xft.dpi: 120` in my `.Xresources`.

+And if that isn't still enough, this random offset seems to change constantly.

+After a while of development, I'm greeted with the x-axis being offset by 857 pixels.
+And this time it doesn't matter if I move the sway window to a nother display.
+Neither does it make any difference if I launch sway as a separate session, the x-axis offset still persists.

+This seems to be some GDK oddity.
+Even though the window placement changes, the `x_root` and `y_root` never change according to that.
+So GDK thinks the Reaeper

+But then again, some day after restarting REAPER (without doing a clean build!)
+GDK just happens to set the offset correctly.

+What a bug.

 <!--
 I think I heard some harsh things on implementing scaling on win32.
 Maybe Reaper's forums or something.
 But I get it now.